Well I think summer is finally here!

 The following individual has earned the prestigious Master Municipal Clerk (MMC) designation from the International Institute of Municipal Clerks (IIMC):

-Brenna Murphy McGee, MMC - City Clerk - City of Holyoke, MA - email@example.com.
+Ann M. Quirk, MMC - Town Clerk - Town of Barnstable, MA - email@example.com

 The Master Municipal Clerk (MMC) is one of the two professional designations granted by IIMC.
 To qualify for the MMC Designation, one must first earn the Certified Municipal Clerk Designation (CMC) as well commit to life-long learning by attending extensive advanced education programs and making significant professional contributions to the community and municipality in which they serve.
 Those that achieve the MMC Designation have demonstrated that they have actively pursued educational and professional activities and have remained informed of current socio-political, cultural, and economic issues that affect local governments and municipalities in today’s day of age.